Walden Two: Summary

 Excitedly, two of the young visitors sign up and are soon admitted as permanent members.
 Castle, though, has fostered a growing hunch that Frazier is somehow presenting a sham society or is in fact, secretly, a dictator.
 Defending the virtues of American-style democracy, he finally confronts Frazier directly, accusing him of despotism, though he has no definitive proof.
 Frazier rebuts, on the contrary, that the vision for Walden Two is as a place safe from all forms of despotism, even the "despotism of democracy".
 Frazier and Burris have pleasant talks in private, with Frazier revealing that other communities loosely associated with Walden Two have now cropped up.
 Although enticed by Walden Two's obvious success as a peaceful community, Burris finds it difficult to look past Frazier's irritating pride and boastfulness about the community.
 Frazier admits his pride but argues that his personality should not influence Burris's opinion of Walden Two and Burris's own observations.
 By the end of their stay, the remaining visitors leave the community in a mostly impressed state of wonder, except for Castle, who has stubbornly settled on the idea that, somehow, Frazier is a scoundrel and the community is fraudulent.

-During the visitors' return to the university, Burris ultimately decides in an inspired moment that he wishes to fully embrace the Walden Two lifestyle.
-Quickly abandoning his professorial post, Burris travels back in a long and spiritually satisfying journey on foot; he is welcomed once again to Walden Two with open arms.
+During the visitors' return to the university, Burris ultimately decides in an inspired moment that he wishes to embrace the Walden Two lifestyle.
+Quickly abandoning his professorial post, Burris travels back in a long and spiritual journey on foot; he is welcomed once again to Walden Two with open arms.